21.07.2024

 Get Chargeback Insurance

-Chargeback insurance for merchants, also known as a chargeback guarantee or reimbursement, covers the cost of chargebacks from arising from fraudulent transactions.
+Chargeback insurance for merchants, also known as a chargeback guarantee or reimbursement, covers the cost of chargebacks arising from fraudulent transactions.
 In return for this protection, merchants pay a monthly premium or a percentage of each transaction to the insurer.
 Chargeback insurance is typically offered as an add-on to fraud detection services.

 Learn More About Open Banking with Noda